-Dentophobia or to have a dental phobia means one is afraid of the dentist.
+Dentophobia or having a dental phobia means one is afraid of the dentist.
 We don’t mean a little nervous.
 We mean a serious case of fear that keeps people from going.
-So many people fear the Dentist, and according to reports, 75% of the population does not want to go.
-Anxiety and Dentist related fear can be a big deal and will be the cause of serious health risks if a dentist is avoided.
+So many people fear the dentist, and according to reports, 75% of the population does not want to go.
+Anxiety and dentist related fear can be a big deal and will be the cause of serious health risks if a dentist is avoided.
 These fears are very real and validated.
-If you are looking for Sedation Dentistry services in Seattle our dentists at 32 Pearls are capable of providing the best care available.
+If you are looking for sedation dentistry services in Seattle our dentists at 32 Pearls are capable of providing the best care available.

 What people fear about the dentist

 - The dentist or a past traumatic dental experience

 - Association with a past traumatic medical experience with a doctor